ZachSumners/personal-website/docs/about/hiking.md

 # Hiking and Nature

-Being from Alberta, I have had access to the rocky mountains for much of my life!
+Being from Alberta, I had access to the rocky mountains for much of my life!
 In the last few years I have taken advantage of this opportunity, and typically hike in the Banff National Park and surrounding Kananaskis region.
 However, I also enjoy hiking every time I travel and have had some wonderful experiences in Europe!

 ## Banff National Park (Alberta, Canada)
-I've completed many hikes west of Calgary.
+I've completed many hikes West of Calgary.
 Here are some of my favorite pictures!

 ![Kananaskis1](./media/kan1.jpg "Banff/Kananaskis"){: style="height:400px;width:auto"}
 ![Kananaskis2](./media/kan2.jpg "Banff/Kananaskis"){: style="height:400px;width:auto"}